fls-bioinformatics-core/auto_process_ngs/docs/source/install.rst

  * https://github.com/fls-bioinformatics-core/auto_process_ngs/releases

-The software is written in Python and works with Python 2.7.
+The software is written in Python (see :ref:`supported_python_versions` for a list of supported versions).

 It is recommended to install the package into a Python ``virtualenv``, for example::